 The Husky NightWalk program is a safety walking program that is provided by the UW Police Department and operated by security guard staff members.
 The NightRide program is a driving shuttle service operated by transportation services staff members.
 Husky NightWalk guards will walk with you to the nearest NightRide shuttle stop during its hours of operation.
 These are two separate programs run by separate university departments.

-Escorts are provided between the hours of 6:30 p.m. and 2 a.m.
-(7:30 p.m. and 3 a.m. during the summer), seven days a week.
-Please make sure to call prior to 2 a.m.
-(3 a.m. during the summer) to ensure that you receive an escort due to call volume, as well as enough time for your escort to be completed.
+Escorts are provided between the hours of 6:30 p.m. and 2 a.m., seven days a week throughout the year.
+Please make sure to call prior to 2 a.m. to ensure that you receive an escort due to call volume, as well as enough time for your escort to be completed.
 The program does not operate on university holidays.

 We are unable to make advance appointments at this time.
 Requests are responded to on a first come, first served basis.
 Please call 206.685.WALK (9255) when you are ready to be escorted.
 The request volume varies due to time of the year, time of the day, etc. so we appreciate your patience when security staff may be delayed helping other callers during busier periods.